Inspired? Please share!

 I go there to find things to repair, rip up and recreate.
 I go there to salvage treasures.
 I also call in creators from the past.
 I know this one seems like a stretch, but I have some evidence.

-A year or so ago, I wrote a piece on Pina Bausch whose work has stunned me, haunted me, left a trace embedded forever in my imagination.
+I previously wrote a piece on Pina Bausch whose work has stunned me, haunted me, left a trace embedded forever in my imagination.
 Recently I realized that Wim Wenders had produced a film in honor of her.

 To me, it's highly unlikely that a poster like this is circulating regularly around Goodwill, untouched and only $20.
 In fact, I am so positive about it, I felt that feeling that I had been gifted with a present from the creator herself.
 Perhaps it was a recognition of the work?
 Or perhaps she knew she was on my mind?

 The next evidence of said relationship is with Leonardo da Vinci.
 I had been reading of his contributions as a scientist of the arts and an artist of the sciences in Leonard Shlain's book, Art and Physics.
 I was driving by the Goodwill and I had that same little voice go off.
 It was clear: go to the magazine section.
 I went and guess what I found?
 A Leonardo da Vinci poster.

 How is that I have been called by instinct to the Goodwill to find these little treasures?
 The beauty is that they could be meaningless garbage to everybody else, but for me there is clearly a greater message: Pina and Leonardo had their eyes on me too.